jishinkj/bike-sharing-demand/README.md

 1. [eda.ipynb](eda.ipynb) contains the Exploratory Data Analysis part, which includes the preprocessing and cleaning code.
 2. [modeling.ipynb](modeling.ipynb) contains the modeling code.
 This is more like the part-2 of the first notebook.
 Going through this notebook will make sense too.

+This notebook results in a score of 0.427 which is the Top 18% rank-wise.